kurosh97/Advance-BMI-Calculator/README.md

 ## Goal

-I will continue the BMI calculator project and add more features to it.
+I will continue the BMI calculator project that I have fineshed and add more features to it.
 I will be adding the history and persons name feature into this application.

 ## What I learnt